sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     - `Screenshot` marks discreet steps in the test
     - `WaitForElement` waits for a condition to be fulfilled, with an optional timeout setting
     - The condition for `WaitForElement` is an `AppQuery` lambda.
 The expression `q => q.Marked("toolbar_title").Text("Home")` can be read "find the control with the name `toolbar_title` that has the text property `Home`"
     - `Flash` uses an `AppQuery` lambda to find a control and make it blink (or flash) in the UI.
-If you watch the test running, you will see the medicine names flash as this methodf finds the controls
+If you watch the test running, you will see the medicine names flash as this method finds the controls
     - `Tap` is used to tap a control or point - specified by another `AppQuery` lambda

 <a name="Ex6Task4"></a>